 I also learn more about myself while tending to these plants: how I prefer ferns over succulents, how I prefer growing plants from offsets or joints or branches than from seeds, how I don’t mind getting my hands and nails dirty from digging, how I can be resourceful with recycling plastic containers, how I am bad at memorizing plant names but still like all of them, how my heart would skip at the sight of plants wherever I go, how I see the world a little bit differently, a little bit happier now.

 Growing up, I lived a hustle-bustle pace, only focusing on and being successful at work because I thought it was the only thing I was good at or the only thing that matters.
 Gardening slows me down; it breaks my work schedule, demands my attention, squeezes peace and quiet into my life, and I realized...it’s not so bad.
+It's almost like a spiritual experience.
 With this, I thank all the women in my family.